Law of Cuba

-The substantive and procedural laws of Cuba were based on Spanish Civil laws and influenced by the principles of Marxism-Leninism after that philosophy became the government's guiding force.
-Cuba's most recent Constitution was enacted in 2019.
+The substantive and procedural laws of Cuba were based on Spanish civil law.
+They were influenced by the principles of Marxism–Leninism, and after that, the philosophy became the government's guiding force.
+Cuba's most recent constitution was enacted in 2019.

 Principle of equality

 Cuban law is dedicated to advancing equality among the Cuban population, according to state sources.

 The Family Code

 The Family Code covers marriage, divorce, marital property relationships, recognition of children, obligations for children's care and education, adoption, and tutelage.
 The following are Clauses 24, 25, 26, 27, and 28 of the Cuban Family Code: